tweag/nickel/rfcs/007-bytecode-interpreter.md

 ### Intermediate representations

-The usual way to address this issue is to adopt several representations, better tailored to the needs of each stage.
+The usual way to address this issue in a compiler is to adopt several representations, better tailored to the needs of each stage.
 The earlier stages usually resort to a usual tree-like AST representation, which is more adapted to program analysis and transformations.
 The evaluation stage, on the other hand, is optimized for performance.
 In particular:

-- the general structure should be cache-friendly, that is usually array-like rather than tree-like (e.g. _flat ASTs_)
+- the general structure should be cache-friendly, that is usually array-like rather than tree-like (e.g. flat ASTs or compact bytecode)
-- the size of the atoms of the structure (nodes, values, whatever they are called) should be as small as possible, to amplify the cache-friendliness and alleviate the pressure on the allocator.
-Of course, there's some trade-off here, as reducing the size is often done by adding indirections, but this also has a cost at runtime
+- the size of the atoms of the structure (instructions, values) should be as small as possible, to amplify the cache-friendliness and alleviate the pressure on the allocator.
+Of course, there's some trade-off here, as reducing the size is often done by adding indirections, but this also has a cost at runtime.

 ### Toward a bytecode interpreter